 The Job Retention Scheme was announced by the government to assist employers retain their staff during the Coronavirus crisis.
-The information below was updated to include the further HMRC announcements on 26th March 2020.
+This document has been updated to show all of the HMRC announcements up to and including 9th April 2020.

 All organisations within the UK who employ staff.
 This includes businesses, charities, public authorities and recruitment agencies (if paid through PAYE).